StatCan/cae-eac/docs/en/DataBricks.md

 ## Accessing Databricks - Internal Users
 ### DAaaS Portal
-Using the work computer, you can access the Databricks URL from the DAaaS PortAL.
+Using your Azure Virtaul Desktop (AVD), you can access the Databricks URL from the DAaaS PortAL.
 1. Click on the Dashboard menu from the Azure Portal.

     ![Dashboard](images/DAaaSPortalDatabricks.png)